INN offers investors a growing list of all marijuana stocks listed on the CSE.

 Most recently the company provided an update to shareholders of the development for their marijuana breathalyzer.
 “With completion of the modular Beta 3.0 prototype, Cannabix has achieved several key developmental milestones allowing this technology to be directly tested against the accepted laboratory standard of mass spectrometry,” Chief Scientific Officer, Dr. Raj Attariwala said.

 CannaRoyalty puts together its platform of holdings through royalty agreements, equity interests, convertible debt and licensing agreements across Canada and the US.
-The company seeks to make investments in cannabis companies for the US market, with a direct focus on California, Nevada, and Florida.
+The Canadian cannabis stock seeks to make investments in cannabis companies for the US market, with a direct focus on California, Nevada, and Florida.

 After US Attorney General Jeff Sessions rescinded the Cole Memo, the company issued a statement reassuring shareholders of its position in the American market.

 “The evidence from legal states demonstrates that legalizing and regulating cannabis consumption works,” Marc Lusting, CEO of CannaRoyalty said.
 “It is our belief that this Memorandum has more to do with the DOJ’s desire to ensure its ability to continue to enforce federal law without specific enforcement priorities regarding cannabis, than it does to disrupting ongoing state-legal cannabis activity.”